 Having optimal bile production and flow is crucial for preventing SIBO.

-Often it can be high fiber foods, difficult to digest starches, and foods that cause acid reflux.
+Often it can be high-fiber foods, difficult-to-digest starches, and foods that cause acid reflux.
 Acid reflux is a common symptom of SIBO.
-Following the SIBO diet can help to reduce symptoms while also implementing a SIBO protocol.
+Following the SIBO diet can help reduce symptoms while implementing a SIBO protocol.
+Acid reflux is common alongside IBS, suggesting a common underlying dysfunction that needs to be addressed.

 High histamine foods can be a trigger for some people as well.
 Identifying what your trigger foods are is crucial for preventing acid reflux.